anon-iclr2022/learning-to-map/README.md

 ```
 pip install -r requirements.txt
 ```
 [Habitat-lab](https://github.com/facebookresearch/habitat-lab) and [habitat-sim](https://github.com/facebookresearch/habitat-sim) need to be installed before using our code.
 We build our method on the latest stable versions for both, so use `git checkout tags/v0.1.7` before installation.
 Follow the instructions in their corresponding repositories to install them on your system.
 Note that our code expects that habitat-sim is installed with the flag `--with-cuda`.

 ### Data
 We use the Matterport3D (MP3D) dataset (the habitat subset and not the entire Matterport3D) for our experiments.
-Follow the instructions in the [habitat-lab](https://github.com/facebookresearch/habitat-lab) repository regarding downloading the data and the dataset folder structure.
+Follow the instructions in the [habitat-lab](https://github.com/facebookresearch/habitat-lab) repository regarding the dataset folder structure.
 In addition we provide the following:

-- [MP3D Scene Pclouds](): An .npz file for each scene that we generated and that contains the 3D point cloud with semantic category labels (40 MP3D categories).
+- [MP3D Scene Pclouds](https://drive.google.com/file/d/1u4SKEYs4L5RnyXrIX-faXGU1jc16CTkJ/view?usp=sharing): An .npz file for each scene that we generated and that contains the 3D point cloud with semantic category labels (40 MP3D categories).
 This was done for our convenience because the semantic.ply files for each scene provided with the dataset contain instance labels.
-The folder containing the .npz files should be under `/data/scene_datasets/mp3d`.
+The folder containing the .npz files should be placed under `/data/scene_datasets/mp3d`.
-- [Training Episode Data](): The set of training examples that we generated for the semantic map predictor pre-training and active training (as described in section 4.1 of the paper).
-The folders `mp3d_objnav_episodes_final` and `mp3d_objnav_episodes_final_imgSegmOut` are used for pre-training.
-All folders should be under `/data/scene_datasets/mp3d`.
-- [Test Episodes](): The test episodes we generated to evaluate our method.
+- [Test Episodes](https://drive.google.com/drive/folders/16iI6l-J8-FtbHYLkaz4T_Mth11veXb4i?usp=sharing): The test episodes we generated to evaluate our method.
 We provide the easy `v3` and hard `v5` sets as described in section 4 of the supplementary material.
 Note that for the final evaluation we used half of the `v3` set (25 episodes per object instead of the 50 available) and the entirety of `v5`.
 These should be under `/data/datasets/objectnav/mp3d`.

 ### Trained Models
-We provide the trained map predictor ensembles L2M-Active [here]() and L2M-Offline [here](), and the trained image segmentation model [here]().
+We provide the trained map predictor ensembles L2M-Active [here](https://drive.google.com/file/d/1FMK0HCEfHv3E-dGKLRkbqDIiP5D61SMw/view?usp=sharing) and L2M-Offline [here](https://drive.google.com/file/d/1BPBbnz-sweiuRUI7GEfS3Yu0_xBTmMG6/view?usp=sharing), and the trained image segmentation model [here](https://drive.google.com/file/d/1JFooaaaUR7gUjVCeHxLIyLpRirfBAafI/view?usp=sharing).

 ### Instructions